oxygensend/Portfello/README.md

 - Docker

 # Deployment
- You can test app at heroku server: https://portfello.herokuapp.com
+ You can test app at heroku server: https://portfello.herokuapp.com DBhost is not the fastest, be patient

 # Run locally